ManougPfennig/DoomServer-PHP/README.md

 ```cd DoomServer-PHP```
 - Start the application with docker compose using the provided Makefile\
 ```sudo make``` or ```sudo make hide``` to hide logs
-- Currently a work in progress, there is no game yet